Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Duke Stats and Trends

-- This year, the Blue Devils are winless against the spread when entering a game as an underdog of 11 points or more (in three chances).
+- This season, the Blue Devils are winless against the spread when entering a game as an underdog of 11.5 points or more (in three chances).

-- Duke's games this year have hit the over on four of nine set point totals (44.4%).
+- Duke's games this year have gone over the total in four out of nine opportunities (44.4%).

-- When Duke records more than 21.8 points, it is 4-2 against the spread and 3-3 overall.
+- Duke is 4-2 against the spread and 3-3 overall in games when it scores more than 21.8 points.

-- Duke is 4-2 against the spread and 3-3 overall when the team churns out over 375.9 yards.
+- Duke is 4-2 against the spread and 3-3 overall when the team picks up over 375.9 yards.

 - The Blue Devils have turned the ball over 17 times this season, six more turnovers than the Hokies have forced (11).